Lalaluv2Create/EdensFlowerGarden/README.md

 - Vegetable Shop
 - Weather and Random Garden Events
 - Save / Load System
-- Future 2D remake in Gadot
+- Future 2D remake in Godot

 ## About This Project:
 This project is a part of my video game development portfolio while studying Computer Science and Studio Art.
-My goal is to practice c++, object-oriented programming, and game design by building a cozy game from the ground up before recreating it in Gadot.
+My goal is to practice c++, object-oriented programming, and game design by building a cozy game from the ground up before recreating it in Godot.